 Vanja Bogicevic, a Hospitality Management master’s student at USF Sarasota Manatee, won the Best Paper Award sponsored by the Asia Pacific Journal of Tourism Research at the 19th Annual Graduate Education & Graduate research Conference in Hospitality and Tourism in Houston earlier in January.
-Her co-authors were Milos Bujisic, Andrew Hale Feinstein and Dr. Cihan Cobanoglu, dean of the College of Hospitality & Technology Leadership at USFSM.
+Her co-authors were Milos Bujisic, Andrew Hale Feinstein and Dr. Cihan Cobanoglu, dean of the College of Hospitality & Tourism Leadership at USFSM.
 Bogicevic’s research explored the impact of hotel room designs on customer satisfaction.
 Using her background in architecture, Bogicevic explored the physical environment of a hotel room and how slight changes in color scheme can make a significant difference to hotel guests.

 Five USF Sarasota-Manatee students attended the well-established conference, an opportunity for master’s and PhD students in the field of hospitality and tourism to present their academic papers and network for job opportunities.

 “Winning such an award among more than 280 submitted papers presents a great honor for me,” said Bogicevic.
-“Particularly because this is the first award at the Graduate Conference both for me and USFSM’s College of Hospitality & Technology Leadership.
+“Particularly because this is the first award at the Graduate Conference both for me and USFSM’s College of Hospitality & Tourism Leadership.
 I believe this award demonstrates the strong research potential our hospitality program offers to its students especially at the master’s level.
 On a personal note, I hope that this award would help me continue to further my academic career.”

 Bogicevic became interested in designing hospitality and tourism venues such as hotels, hostels, cafes and tourist information centers while attaining both bachelor’s and master’s degrees in Architecture and Urban Planning at University of Novi Sad, Serbia.
 The most important part of the design process, in her opinion, is determining what customers really want and figuring out how to match those desires in the building context.